Headshot Photography Session FAQ

 I can waive the rescheduling fee if you find a replacement for your session!

-The policies regarding deposits and rescheduling are extremely strict, there are no exceptions whatsoever.
-In order to give me time to edit photos and have a quick turnover, I only accept 2 bookings per day.
+In order to give me time to edit photos and have a quick turnover, I only accept 2 bookings per day, sometimes just one.
 Every instance of rescheduling typically costs me way more than the fee costs.
 Please be professional and prompt in communicating with me if anything comes up and treat your appointment like it’s a booked job.

 + Do you have any financing options?